Gaia House residential retreat

 - Arrive for registration between 2.00pm-4.45pm on the opening day.

-- We will need everyone to commit to the full duration of their retreat; early or late arrivals won’t be possible at this time.
+- We will need everyone to commit to the full duration of their retreat; early or late arrivals will not be possible at this time.
 Extra nights will also not be possible.

-Cancellation terms & conditionsIf you find it necessary to cancel your booking due to covid-19 related reasons, a full refund will be available.
+Cancellation terms & conditionsIf you find it necessary to cancel your booking because of a positive covid-19 test, a full refund will be available.
 Please note this does not include any travel costs you may have incurred.
 In all other circumstances, our standard cancellation terms and conditions apply.
-If there is an outbreak of covid within the residential staff community, the retreat will be closed early and a refund will be offered for the remaining days of the retreat.
+If there is an outbreak of covid within the residential staff community, the retreat may be closed early, however, a refund will be offered for the remaining days of the retreat if this occurs.

 Well-being guidelines - please click here to read before booking Before you book, please read these guidelines about mental well-being and silent retreats: Meditation retreats can be very nourishing; however, as they require sustained meditation practice, they also need some stability of psychological health.
 If you have recently (within the past year or so) experienced significant trauma or psychiatric illness, or if you are currently experiencing acute emotional distress such as serious depression or anxiety, it may not be the best time for you to participate in a retreat.
 The teachers might not be able to give you the kind of individual psychological care you need at this time.
 A setting with more opportunities for interpersonal engagement may be more appropriate.